Gonorrhea

 • Pain and burning while peeing,

-• White, yellow, or green discharge from the penis
+• Yellow, or green discharge from the penis

 • Sore throat

-If not treated, gonorrhea can cause significant health problems and even infertility.
+If not treated, gonorrhoea can cause significant health problems and even infertility.
 However, it is usually simple to treat with medication.
 This is why, no matter how healthy you feel, frequent STD tests are essential.

 When to see a doctor?

 Schedule an appointment with your doctor if you detect any alarming signs or symptoms, such as a burning feeling when peeing or a pus-like discharge from the penis, vagina, or rectum.
-Also, if your partner has been diagnosed with gonorrhea, arrange an appointment with your doctor.
+Also, if your partner has been diagnosed with gonorrhoea, arrange an appointment with your doctor.
 You may not notice any indications or symptoms that would lead you to seek medical assistance.
-However, even if your partner has been treated for gonorrhea, you can reinfect them if you do not treat them.

-• Previous history of gonorrhea,
+• Previous history of gonorrhoea,

 • Having any sexually transmitted diseases and being infected with human immunodeficiency virus (HIV)